sashabeton/bitcoinvault/test/test_helpers/README.md

 - `sendalerttoaddress "address" amount ( "comment" "comment_to" subtractfeefromamount replaceable conf_target "estimate_mode" )`
   Send an amount to a given address as alert.

+- `sendinstanttoaddress "address" amount ( "comment" "comment_to" subtractfeefromamount replaceable conf_target "estimate_mode" )`
+  Send an amount to a given address as instant transaction.

 Basic end-user flow:
 ```bash